BenjaminRocco/GA_Project_3/README.md

 Images formatted for the PowerPoint presentation.
 #### Files:
-    1. Barchart of important words in final posts list
+    1. Confusion Matrix for Logistic Regression with SMOTE
     2. Confusion Matrix for Logistic Regression Model
     3. Confusion Matrix for Support Vector Machine Model
-    4. Confusion Matrix for Logistic Regression with SMOTE
+    4. "GOPDEM" - Image for PowerPoint Presentation
+    5. "NLP_Sample" - Image for PowerPoint Presentation (Attributed to Course Lesson)
+    6. "reddit-alien" - Image for PowerPoint Presentation
+    7. Barchart of important words in final posts list
+    8. "Troll" - Image for PowerPoint Presentation

 ## Images Function Documentation Folder Contents
 Images for the purpose of the `FunctionDocumentation.ipynb` file adapted from course lessons.